atoms-ufrj/playmol/doc/commands.md

 The parameter _id_ must be a single string with no comment tags (#) and no wildcard characters (* or ?).
 If an atom [prefix] has been previously activated, then the actual atom identifier will contain such prefix, followed by the text specified as _id_.
 Two atoms cannot have the same identifier.

 The parameter _type_ is the identifier of a previously defined atom type.
 A unique identifier must be provided, with no use of wildcard characters (* or ?).
 If a type [prefix] has been previously activated, then the actual identifier will contain such prefix, followed by the string in _type_.
 The specified atom type must have a [mass] associated with it.

+The optional parameter _charge_ is the partial charge of the specified atom.
+If present, its effect is equivalent to calling the command [charge] with _id_ and _charge_ as parameters.

 When an atom is created, a new monoatomic molecule is automatically detected.
 If there are, for instance, _n_ already existing molecules, the new monoatomic molecule will receive an index _n+1_.
 If a [bond] is created afterwards connecting this atom to another one, the two involved molecules will be fused together.